 Our alumni make us look good.
 Whether they are elected officials, educators, attorneys, campaign consultants, managers, lobbyists, or business people, they are doing some amazing things and we want to highlight their many accomplishments (and perhaps brag just a little bit about having been a small part of helping them get where they are).
 Therefore, we want to shine a spotlight on them.
-We will add a new profile every couple of weeks, so make sure you check back to meet more of the great people who have come through our program.
-If you are one of our alumni and would like to be in the spotlight, contact Dr. Giammo (email@example.com) for details about how to be included.
+Make sure you check back to meet more of the great people who have come through our program.
+If you are one of our alumni and would like to be in the spotlight, contact the school (firstname.lastname@example.org) for details about how to be included.

 Representative Vivian Flowers has aspired to become a public servant since junior high school and elected leader since college.
 Her aspirations were realized early in adulthood and culminated on January 12, 2015 when she was sworn in the 90th Arkansas General Assembly as State Representative for District 17.
 She serves on the House Revenue and Tax Committee, House Aging, Children & Youth, Military and Legislative Affairs Committee, as well as the Governor’s Council on Medicaid Reform, and was recently appointed to national leadership posts with the National Black Caucus of State Legislators (NBCSL) and Women in Legislative Leadership (WILL).